Greg the Bunny: Puppets

-There have been many puppets that have been used on the show.
-The ones who are exclusive to the show have been designed and built at Animated Engineering McAvene Designs.
-Several of these puppets that appeared on the FOX show were reused from the children's direct-to-video series The Adventures of Timmy the Tooth like some members of the Gingivitis Gang appearing as background crew members.
+Many puppets have been used on the show.
+The ones exclusive to the show have been designed and built at Animated Engineering McAvene Designs.
+Several that appeared on the FOX show were reused from the children's direct-to-video series The Adventures of Timmy the Tooth, such as some members of the Gingivitis Gang appearing as background crew members.